-- (2) The Company will pay all fees and expenses related to the Offering, other than the Underwriting Discount which will be borne by the respective Selling Shareholders, estimated at \$700,000. - (3) The Selling Shareholders have granted the International Underwriters and the U.S. Underwriters 30-day options to purchase up to 90,000 and 360,000 additional Common Shares, respectively, solely for the purpose of covering over-allotments, if any.
-If such options are exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Selling Shareholders will be \$131,100,000, \$5,899,500 and \$125,200,500, respectively.
-See "Underwriting" - respectively.
+EXC SE P E SECURITIES HAVE NOT BEEN APPROVED ( HANGE COMMISSION OR ANY STATE SECURITIES AND EXCHANGE COMMISSION OR ASSED UPON THE ACCURACY OR ADEQUATE OF A CRI REPRESENTATION TO THE CONTRARY IS A CRI CURITIES ANY STATION JACY OF IMINAL OF COMMISSION, TE SECURITIES THIS PROSF FENSE.
+NOR HAS THE S COMMISSION PECTUS.
+ANY PUBLIC UNDERWRITING DISCOUNT(1) PROCEEDS TO SELLING SHAREHOLDERS(2) Per Common Share \$ \$ 1(3)(4) \$ \$ (1) The Company has agreed to indemnify the certain liabilities under the Securities "Underwriting." e several Underwriters against · · · · · · · · · · · · · · · · · · · (3) The Selling Shareholders have granted the International Underwriters and the U.S. Underwriters 30-day options to purchase up to 90,000 and 360,000 additional Common Shares, respectively, solely for the purpose of covering over-allotments, if any.
+If such options are exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Selling Shareholders will be \$ , \$ and \$ , respectively.
 See "Underwriting."

-(4) Does not include 700,000 Common Shares to be purchased for cancellation by the Company from the Selling Shareholders in the Company Purchase and 100,000 Common Shares to be purchased for investment by the Management Investor from the Selling Shareholders in the Direct Sale.
+Does not include 700,000 Common Shares the Company from the Selling Shareholde 100,000 Common Shares to be purchased 1 Investor from the Selling Shareholders to be purers in the for invest rchased for ca e Company Puro tment by the N ancellation by chase and

 The Shares are offered by the several Underwriters, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of certain legal matters by counsel for the Underwriters and certain other conditions.
 The Underwriters reserve the right to withdraw, cancel or modify such offer and to reject orders in whole or in part.
-It is expected that the delivery of the Shares will be made in New York, New York on or about June 27, 1997.
+It is expected that the delivery of the , 1997.
+Shares will be made in New York, New York on or about